 Another area of focus will be why you’re making this move.

 If you’re moving from a boutique or middle-market firm to a bulge bracket, “I want to work on bigger deals” is a not-so-great answer.

 The best solution is to research deals the group has worked on, using Capital IQ or Bloomberg or Google searches, reference them and say you’re interested in those types of transactions, and that you also know [Persons X, Y, and Z] at the firm and have heard very positive things from them.

-The “Future / Why You’re Here Today” segment in your story is arguably more important than your spark or growing interest in this type of interview.
+The “Future / Why You’re Here Today” segment in your response to the “Walk me through your resume” question is arguably more important than your spark or growing interest in this type of interview.

 Got Upgraded Offers?

 If you make it through the entire process and upgrade your full-time offer, or you talk your way into a full-time offer when you didn’t have a return offer, great!

 If not, it’s probably not the end of the world for all the reasons I stated at the beginning.